oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 `-Xsread-only-cache-size=2048` is passed to `dpcpp`.

 ## Key Concepts
-* How to use the read-only cache feature
+* How to use the `mem_channel` buffer property in conjuction with the `-Xsno-interleaving` flag.
-* The scenarios in which this feature can help improve the throughput of a design
+* The scenarios in which this feature can help reduce the area consumed by a DPC++ FPGA design.

 ## License
 Code samples are licensed under the MIT license.
 See